Skip to content

 ctx = GermlineContext.from_germline_vcf("normal.vcf")

-Route 2: multi-sample VCF, extract a column
+# Route 2: multi-sample VCF, extract one column.

 ctx = GermlineContext.from_multi_sample_vcf(